mattmc3/zsh_unplugged/README.md

 ### :newspaper_roll: Current state

-There are an embarassingly large number of Zsh plugin managers out there.
+There are an embarrassingly large number of Zsh plugin managers out there.
 Many of them are abandonware, are no longer actively developed, are brand new without many users, or don't have much reason to even exist other than as a novelty.